theyardmic/Strucker/README.md

 A Project Management software for anyone working on a project in any industry; Finance, tech, engineering, construction.

-It will enable teams to manage tasks, resources/funds, communicate and ultimately achieve the project goals The project is a project management software
+The Software will enable teams to manage tasks, resources/funds, communicate and ultimately achieve the project goals.

-## Contributors
+## Authors

 - [Lennox Matwere](https://www.github.com/strucker-eth/About-me)
 - [Brian Silah](https://github.com/unpervertedkid)